Last updated on August 3rd, 2018 at 02:05 pm

 Read their website, check the social media profiles, read the guest reviews on Google.
-You should know, at least approximately, how many waitresses work in the restaurant, what is their vision and what cuisine they specialize in, what atmosphere they try to create in the restaurant, and what are their strengths and weaknesses, from the point of view of the people who come to dine at the place.
+You should know, at least approximately, how many waitresses work in the restaurant, what is their vision and what cuisine they specialize in, what atmosphere they try to create in the restaurant, and what their strengths and weaknesses are, from the point of view of the people who come to dine at the place.

 What would you improve about our restaurant?